Sepsis Kills Millions More Worldwide Than Previously Estimated

 It's an even bigger problem in the developing world, where childbearing women are at the greatest risk.
 "These are women who develop an infection after they give birth or have a C-section," Rudd says.
 These women may develop an infection that triggers deadly sepsis, "because often they don't have access to appropriate obstetric care."

 Previous studies have suggested that sepsis is at least partly responsible for 1 in 10 deaths globally.
-Rudd, an assistant professor of critical care medicine at the University of Pittsburgh, along with more than a dozen collaborators, decided to look more closely at sepsis globally.
+Rudd — an assistant professor of critical care medicine at the University of Pittsburgh — along with more than a dozen collaborators, including some at the University of Washington, decided to look more closely at sepsis globally.

 They analyzed more than 100 million death certificates, dated between 1990 and 2007.
 They found that sepsis is twice as common as health officials have long believed, if not as a direct cause of death, then at least as a contributing factor.